-Probation, Dismissal, and ReadmissionStudents are sent a warning following any regular semester or summer session in which they fail to attain a semester grade point average of 2.0 (C).
-They are placed on critical probation whenever their are placed on critical probation whenever their cumulative grade point average is below a 2.0 (C).
+Probation, Dismissal, and Readmission

+Students are sent a warning following any regular semester or summer session in which they fail to attain a semester grade point average of 2.0 (C).
+They are placed on critical probation whenever their cumulative grade point average is below a 2.0 (C).
 At the discretion of the Committee on Admissions and Probation, a student whose cumulative grade point average falls significantly below a 2.0 (C) or whose grade point average continues to decline may be dismissed from the school.

-The Committee on Admissions and Probation considers readmission petitions from students who have been dismissed if the appropriate waiting-out period has been observed.
+The Committee on Admissions and Probation considers readmission petitions from students who have been dismissed.
 In such cases, petitions must be submitted at least 30 days prior to the semester or summer session in which the student wishes to be readmitted.
-Students who are readmitted to the Kelley School of Business must follow the current academic policies, curriculum requirements, and graduation requirements in effect at the time they are readmitted.